 According to accident statistics, children and infants are safer when properly restrained in a child restraint system or infant restraint system secured in a rear seating position.
-See Where to Put the Restraint on page 3-34 for additional information.
+See Where to Put the Restraint on page 3-35 for additional information following the instructions that came with the child restraint and the instructions in this manual.